PauloDrefahl/TrafficGuard-Ai/README.md

 # TrafficGuard-Ai

-**TrafficGuard-Ai** is an integrated network monitoring solution that combines a Python Flask backend with a React-based frontend.
+**TrafficGuard-Ai** is a full-stack network monitoring toolkit combining a Flask backend and a React frontend.
-In a closed test environment, the backend connects to a router via SSH to fetch system data, while the frontend presents information about network traffic, device lists, CPU/memory usage, logs, and more.
+In a controlled test setup, the backend connects to one or more routers over SSH to collect live data—logs, bandwidth, device leases, CPU/memory stats, and packet captures - while the frontend presents dashboards for real-time and historical insights.

 ---